 Robert Mooijman is Capitola’s lead developer and will bear final responsibility for digital aspects in the project team for the healthcare projects.
 He has a lot of experience in realizing interactive (VR) productions, visual setups, and animations.

 Michael Browne is co-founder and Director of Crowdhelix.
 Michael has overseen the award and delivery of more than 1 billion euros of EU funded grants and has more than 15 years’ experience in managing and exploiting large-scale international collaborative projects.
 Michael has extensive experience in shaping and influencing policy at regional, national and EU levels.

 Helix Manager and main contact point for Crowdhelix

 Marine Desoche is a Community & Project Manager for the Crowdhelix Network, responsible for community engagement, project management, & managing relationships with network members.

-Project Manager at ILS
+Senior Project Manager at ILS